igorcasmarques/igorcasmarques.github.io/my-story/10-career-successes.md

 My teachers didn't talk much, if at all, about these events.
 When I brought them up, some were even derisive, calling them "beauty pageants."
 Yet they all proudly listed their prizes and prestigious collaborations in the program notes of their concerts.
 How did they expect me to get a respectable commission from, say, the [Fromm Foundation](https://frommfoundation.fas.harvard.edu/), if all I had was a barely passable portfolio?

 I had to be proactive and apply, apply, apply.
 Festivals, conferences, competitions, calls for scores, residences.
-If I threw enough stuff at the wall, something was bound to stick, and when it did, I hoped things would snowball from there.
+If I threw enough stuff at the wall, something was bound to stick, and when it did, things would snowball from there.
 God's accountant was keeping track of my hard work and would make sure I got my due eventually.

+Hopefully.

-Thus, between 2014-2019, I consulted resources like the [Composer's Site](http://composerssite.com/), which publicize opportunities for young composers to develop professionally.
+Thus, between 2014-2019, I consulted resources like the [Composer's Site](http://composerssite.com/), where opportunities for young composers to develop professionally are publicized.
 Each time I found an opportunity that I thought I'd be a good candidate for, I plugged it into an Excel spreadsheet.[^1]

 ### First two years